An "Excellent" Credit Score Can Lead to Excellent Living

 A high credit score can help you achieve your dreams, while a poor one might hinder you from reaching your goals.

-Unfortunately, plenty of people have a ideal score, and this is keeping them from getting the mortgage they need or the loan they want.
+Unfortunately, plenty of people don't have an ideal score, and this is keeping them from getting the mortgage they need or the loan they want.

 An "Excellent" credit score can help you secure a low-interest loan, get lower premiums on insurance, and score better credit cards.